-Bad breath is quite common and one does not even realise that you could be emanating a terrible odour.
+Bad breath is quite common and one does not even realize that you could be emanating a terrible odor.
 A simple test—cover your mouth and nose with your hand and exhale and smell.

 Ironically, excessive use of alcohol-based mouthwashes can make your mouth very dry, causing bad breath.

 Fennel (saunf): Its aromatic odour makes it is a common mouth-freshener.
 Dry roasted, stored in air-tight containers, work best.
 Have a teaspoon after meals.

 Mint (pudina): The most refreshing natural mouth freshener, it contains menthol, a universal ingredient of dental products.
 Chew on mint leaves and not the menthol sweet.

 Cardamom (elaichi): The fragrant flavor in cardamom, is a breath freshener.